Ecommerce personalization examples & strategies to optimize the customer experience

 - Contextual: devices, channel interactions, seasonal fluctuations

-Here are a few of the best ways to collect data for your website personalization efforts:
+Here are a few of the best ways to collect data for your ecommerce personalization efforts:

 - Quizzes and surveys

-- Post-purchase automation, like review requests and custom review questions
+- Post-purchase automations, like review requests and custom review questions

 Okay, but what can you actually do with all that data?

 Contextual data is also relevant, Narula adds.
-Factors such as the following are all data points that can correlate with the personalized content a website visitor experiences on a landing page:
+These are all data points that can correlate with personalized website content :

 - The weather the visitor is experiencing